imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

 ### Silhouette Score

 - Silhouette score considers the intra-cluster $a(i)$ and inter-cluster $b(i)$ distances to generate a performance metric for the clustering of a dataset.
 The score can range between -1 *(bad clustering)* and 1 *(good clustering)*, with higher number denoting better clustering.
-We can choose different distance functions *(euclidean, manhattan, cosine, etc)* based on the data, but the overall formulation for each data point is shown below.
-We can average the value to get dataset level score.
+We can choose different distance functions *(euclidean, manhattan, cosine, etc)* based on the data.
+The formulation wrt each data point is shown below, where we can average the value to get dataset level scores.

 $$
 {\displaystyle a(i)={\frac {1}{|C_{I}|-1}}\sum _{j\in C_{I},i\neq j}d(i,j)}